U.S. Embassy Buenos Aires, Argentina - BNS

 • Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.

-Immigrant visa fees
+Immigrant visa fees.

 If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
 All fees may be paid in either U.S. dollars or the Argentine Pesos equivalent; a combination of currencies may not be used.
 We accept cash and international credit cards only.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found here.
+A complete list of fees can be found on travel.state.gov.

-Do not make travel plans outside of Argentina
+Do not make travel plans outside of Argentina.

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
 We will return your passport to you later via courier services only (see Step 1).
 If you must travel within Argentina while your passport is still with us, please make sure you have a valid picture ID other than your passport.